Who do you trust?

 Lists of highly visited websites typically include multiple adult entertainment platforms alongside news sites, social networks and search engines.

-This does not necessarily tell us anything about morality — but it does reveal something important: attention itself has become one of the world’s most valuable commodities.
+This does not necessarily tell us anything about morality, but it does reveal something important about society: attention itself has become one of the world’s most valuable commodities.